Skip to content

 3. Create Template: Build tld_landing.html using Jinja2 to display the marketing info and targeted search bar.

-4. Markdown Generator: Write a function in the route to compile the TLD database row into the structured markdown format shown above.
+4. Markdown Generator: Write a function in the route to compile the Namespace database row into the structured markdown format shown above.

-5. Update Homepage: Link to these landing pages from the main dashboard or a new "Browse TLDs" section.
+5. Update Homepage: Link to these landing pages from the main dashboard or a new "Browse Namespaces" section.

 5. Why this approach works